Weifan-Lu/weifan-lu.github.io/index.md

 **[2025.12] I relocated to ISTerre (CNRS, France) to start my postdoctoral position**

 **[2025.10] Visited GNS, Wellington, New Zealand**\
-Thank you, Dr. Li, for hosting!
+Thank you, Dr. Duo Li, for hosting!

 **[2025.09] International Joint Workshop on Slow-to-Fast Earthquakes at Kochi**